tuankietdang52/leetcode_mini/README.md

 Write your own test case and testing it

 <b> T1 for return type and others for parameter </b>
+<b> if you want to return vector type.
+Use runTestCaseVector instead of runTestCase and T1 will be vector element type (vector<T1>) </b>
 ![image](https://github.com/user-attachments/assets/706ee0a4-a1c7-4f8e-bd32-49e4c603bb6f)

 If you want to add more parameter (up to 3 recently), you need to adjust code in code.cpp and testcase.cpp or just use vector :)